MaxwellVolz/intervolzdotcom/public/articles/python-in-2024.md

 @@Title: Writing python in 2024
 @@URL: python-in-2024
-@@Date: 11/15/2023
+@@Date: 1/15/2024
 @@TLDR: there is too many ways, this is the right one
 @@Tags: py
 @@WordCount: 370
 @@ReadEstimate: 9

 A new year.
 Things change.
 I changed.
 Last year I thought "Wow!
-This Poetry thing is nice and everyone should get on board."
+This Poetry thing is nice and everyone should get onboard."

 I was wrong.
-I will keep the article up for setting up Python projects managed with Poetry but we are going a different direction now.
+I will keep the article up for reference, but we are done doing that.

 ## Back to venv